The Duke Philosophy

 After your first year you will be eligible for internal nephrology moonlighting with approval of the program director.
 Additional moonlighting activities are available at the Durham VA and Duke.

 Women in Nephrology

 Recognizing the challenges faced by women following academic careers, Women in Nephrology (WIN) at Duke aims to help support women at various stages of their careers in nephrology.
 The Nephrology Division and the wider Duke community are truly committed to fostering a supportive and equitable work environment for women, and facilitating career advancement among women faculty and trainees.
 Highlighting this, since 2011, 42% of our fellows are women (compared to 30% of nephrologists being women nationally).
 The Duke Program for Women in Internal Medicine provides a variety of professional development resources.
 This includes quarterly meetings featuring topics such as a Career in Academic Medicine', promotion and tenure information, salary equity and negotiation skills, and the impact of caregiving on academic advancement/tenure.
 It is also an excellent opportunity for networking with women within the department.
 Duke’s commitment to gender equity is further exemplified by the new salary-monitoring tool that has been created in the Department of Medicine to facilitate comparing salaries within divisions to ensure equity.

-Anika Lucas, MD, Medical Instructor, Nephrology, Chair, Duke WIN
+Anika Lucas, MD, Assistant Professor, Nephrology, Chair, Duke WIN